Fall, Spring, Academic Year

 In general, travel within the United Kingdom is very well organized.
 Busses, and taxis (and subway systems in larger cities) make getting around town quick and easy.
 Trains and busses also interconnect every city in Britain, making inter-city travel easy, fairly cheap and as quick as possible.
 You are never far from interesting places such as London or Ireland.
 Ferries and bargain airlines also allow you to reach many destinations in mainland Europe very inexpensively.

-Minimum eligibility requirements include sophomore standing and a 3.0 cumulative grade point average (4.0 scale).
+Minimum eligibility requirements include junior standing and a 3.0 cumulative grade point average (4.0 scale).
 Students must also be in good academic and disciplinary standing at the University of Iowa at the time the program begins.
 Students who do not fit these requirements should contact their study abroad advisor for alternative options.

 Final applications are due on March 20 for the Fall 2015 and Academic Year 2015-2016 sessions.